top of page

 Introduction to the Guide

-Managing Coastal FC's online reputation is a crucial responsibility, just like handling traditional media.
-Social media platforms provide us with exceptional means of communication and information sharing worldwide.
-Apps like Whatsapp, iMessage or Snapchat offer convenient group chat environments.
-To ensure appropriate use of these tools, it is essential to establish guidelines and best practices for athletes and coaches.
-Misuse of social media can have negative consequences for individuals, coaches, teams, and the Club.
+Managing Coastal FC's online reputation is vital, like traditional media.
+Social media provides global communication, while apps like WhatsApp, iMessage, and Snapchat offer group chat.
+Guidelines and best practices are essential.
+Any misuse of social media can have negative consequences for individuals, coaches, teams, and the club.

-This guide complements Coastal FC's Social Media Policy and sets expectations and best practices for the use of social media and other communication channels by Coastal FC athletes, coaches, and their teams.
+This guide sets Coastal FC's expectations and best practices for the use of social media and other communication channels by Coastal FC athletes, coaches, and their teams.

 The Club's official social media presence serves the following purposes: